 Personal Injury Claims

-According to a National Crime Insurance Bureau (NCIB) study being published by Insurance Journal magazine, personal injury claims in the state of Florida, and particularly the south part of Florida, are down sharply over the past few years.
+According to a National Crime Insurance Bureau (NCIB) study being published by Insurance Journal magazine, personal injury claims in Florida, and particularly the south part of Florida, are down sharply over the past few years.
 There are several different factors that could go into causing this trend, but the numbers don’t lie.
 The general perception of dropping personal injury civil suits is true: the total numbers are dropping throughout the state.
 This is an interesting trend and one that has a wide array of implications throughout the state of Florida.

 What Does the Study Look At?

-According to the Sun Sentinel, the NCIB study looked at numbers of personal injury claims stemming from car accidents from the years 2011 through 2014.
+According to the Sun Sentinel, the NCIB study looked at numbers of claims stemming from car accidents from the years 2011 through 2014.
 The study collects these claims and compares them, with special attention being paid to the PIP Insurance policies/laws that went into effect in 2012, to see what overall effect they might be having.

 A clear trend definitely appeared during the study.
-Since the enactment of PIP regulations, there has been a steady and noticeable decline in the number of personal injury claims being filed in auto accidents, including those that are specifically labeled in retrospect as most likely frivolous in nature.
+Since the enactment of PIP regulations, there has been a steady and noticeable decline in the number of claims being filed in auto accidents, including those that are specifically labeled in retrospect as most likely frivolous in nature.

 The study also breaks down the state by regions to see where the most change is taking place to paint a clearer picture of how this might eventually affect insurance rates in specific parts of the state.
 According to BizJournals.com these reports clearly show that southern Florida has seen the largest drop in claims filed compared to other parts of the state, although this shouldn’t be much of a surprise based on the fact that Miami, St. Petersburg, and Tampa would all fall under the southern part of the state.